tgirke/GEN242-2021/content/en/tutorials/rgraphics/rgraphics.md

 <img src="/en/tutorials/rgraphics/rgraphics_files/figure-html/ggplot_scatter_plot1-1.png" width="672" />

-Interactive version with graphics with `plotly`
+Interactive version of above plot can be generated with the `ggplotly` function from the `plotly` package.

 ``` r
 library(plotly)